CosmosOS/Cosmos/docs/articles/dev/public-api.md

 The rule points one way.
 An untracked assembly with public types left in it is not a reason to publish it; it is the backlog the last row of the policy table describes.

+That backlog is not only what `Cosmos.Kernel` drags in. `Cosmos.Sdk` gives every kernel a direct `PackageReference` to `Cosmos.Kernel.Core.X64` or `Cosmos.Kernel.Core.ARM64` by architecture, so a kernel's completion list carries 13 public types on x64 (`ApicManager`, `Idt`, `IoApic`, `LocalApic`, `DeviceMapper` and the ACPI MADT records) and 7 on arm64 (the `GIC` family plus `AcpiGic` and `DeviceMapper`), reaching the user without passing through the aggregator at all. `Cosmos.Kernel.HAL.X64` and `Cosmos.Kernel.HAL.ARM64` have none, so the arch tier is half clean already.

 An opted-in project references [Microsoft.CodeAnalysis.PublicApiAnalyzers](https://github.com/dotnet/roslyn-analyzers/blob/main/src/PublicApiAnalyzers/PublicApiAnalyzers.Help.md), which requires every `public` symbol to appear in one of two files next to the `.csproj`:

 | File | Contents |